What is the Amleto Project?

 Arrigo Boito, Tutti gli scritti a cura di Piero Nardi, A. Mondadori editore, Milano 1942.
 This libretto reflects numerous changes between the 1865 and 1871 versions.

 I conducted the American premiere of Ofelia’s Marcia Funebre with the Dallas Opera Orchestra in a concert on February 17, 2007.

 Opera Southwest performed the American Premiere of this work in October and November 2014.
-In early October, a concert preview performance with piano will took place at Baltimore Concert Opera.
+In early October, a concert preview performance with piano took place at Baltimore Concert Opera.